ChengPENG-wolf/ViralQC/README.md

 # if the above commands fail, try manually installing the environment using the commands in installation.txt

 # download and setup the database
+# make sure you are in the ViralQC directory using cd /path/to/ViralQC
 python viralqc.py download_database --db /path/to/db
 # manually download through Baidu Disk
 https://pan.baidu.com/s/19C1EmYJfu3K3jc9WcJQ3Dg?pwd=r9mn